-St. David’s National School is a 4 teacher school with a teaching principal, learning support teacher, special needs assistant and ancillary staff.
+St. David’s National School is a 4 teacher school with a teaching principal, learning support teacher, special needs assistants and ancillary staff.
 Our staff are dedicated, hard-working team and who want the very best for our pupils.

 It is in the interest of pupils, parents and teachers that good relations prevail between school and home.
 Our school prides itself on the high level of co-operation between home and school.
 The staff of the school always welcome the opportunity to discuss with the parents any school-related problems which may arise from time to time.
 With mutual respect, trust and goodwill these occasional problems are readily resolved.

 For the academic year, 2023 - 2024, the staff of St. David’s National School are as follows:-

-Ms Sarah O'Brien - Deputy Principal and Junior & Senior Infants Teacher
+Ms. Kelly Delaney - Acting Deputy Principal and Junior & Senior Infants Teacher

 Mrs. Arlene Hickey - Special Education Teacher (SET)